 The John Muir Trail is one of the finest hikes to be found anywhere in the world.
-The route starts in at Mt Whitney and winds its way over two hundred miles to Yosemite Valley.
+Our route starts at Cottonwood Meadows to the south and winds north over two hundred miles to Yosemite Valley.
 Along the way it climbs over 13,000’ passes, wanders beneath high alpine peaks, and traverses beautiful meadows and forested river valleys.
 The spectacular scenery is combined with the generally clement weather of California and warm summer temperatures.
 For all participants this will be a trip of a lifetime, one to be remembered for years to come.

 The big question everyone asks is “how much will I have to carry?”
-And the answer is – not much.
-A day pack, water, extra clothing etc. It should be less than 10 pounds.
+The answer is not much.
+A day pack with water, extra clothing lunch, rainwear etc. It should be less than 10 pounds.

 You need to be in good shape for the trip.
 This does not mean being a super fit marathoner though.
 Some days are long; some are short and some we do not move camp at all.
-But you need to be prepared for up to twelve miles a day with a light daypack, although these will be not the norm.
+But you need to be prepared for up to twelve miles a day, although these will be not the norm.
 The most important thing is endurance and the ability to deal with whatever happens.
 Please contact us for details if you have specific questions.

-We do this trip from late August to early September to get what we consider to be the best conditions.
+We do this trip from mid August to early September to get what we consider to be the best conditions.
 Most biting insects and bugs should be gone.
-Days, while getting shorter should be warm with day temperatures in the 60-degree region and nights dipping to about 32 degrees rarely and only at the higher elevation.
+Days, while getting shorter should be warm with day temperatures in the 60º region and nights dipping to about 32º rarely, and only at the higher elevations.
 There may be small snow patches on the highest passes, but not enough to warrant ice axe and crampon use.
 Stream flows will be well below peak flow and most should be easy to cross.
 There is the possibility of afternoon thunderstorms that may be heavy for a short time.
 You will be in the high mountains so there is always the chance of snow, but prolonged storms are not common at this time of year.

 JOHN MUIR TRAIL BOOK